The History

 Curated by Asmaa Walton, an independent curator and founder of Black Art Library, the new Little Village Library is located within the Shepherd’s transept.
 The collection focuses on artists of color who have made significant contributions to the arts in Michigan.
 Former confessionals are now a soothing space for reading and reflection.

-The Restaurant and Pâtisserie
+The Pâtisserie

 Father Forgive Me